-ATTENTION Possible loss of data access - The recopy volumeCopy command overwrites existing data on the target volume and makes the target volume read-only to hosts.
-The recopy volumeCopy command fails all of the snapshot (legacy) volumes that are associated with the target volume, if any exist.
+Attention: Possible loss of data access - The recopy volumeCopy command overwrites existing data on the target volume and makes the target volume read-only to hosts.

 You can also reset the copy priority by using the recopy volumeCopy command if you want to change the copy priority for the recopy operation.
 The higher priorities allocate storage array resources to the volume copy at the expense of storage array performance.